Understanding Calcium Nodules in Pools

 The facts everyone agrees on

-- Delamination is a failure of plaster to bond to the concrete substrate, and is not water chemistry related
+• Delamination is a failure of plaster to bond to the concrete pool shell and is not water chemistry related

-- Voids, cracks and weaknesses allow for calcium compounds to migrate to the surface2
+• Voids, cracks, and other weaknesses in cement allow for calcium compounds to migrate to the surface2

-- What draws (or forces) calcium compounds into the pool from within the surface?
+• Why are these calcium compounds forced into the pool from within the surface?

-Here are onBalance's two-part video explainer on calcium nodules.
+Here is onBalance's two-part video explainer on calcium nodules.

 The onBalance position is that nodules are not caused by pool chemistry; they are caused by plaster failures.
 Either it's a bond failure (which NPC agrees can be one of the issues), or the voids/cracks are a result of improper troweling workmanship, water/calcium/cement mix ratio, or something similar.
 Here's a quote from their website: